Shibu778/shibu778.github.io/_posts/2025-0-14-ai_lecture1.md

 ---
-title: A Crash Course on the Foundations of AI 🤖 (Lecture 1)
+title: A Crash Course on the Foundations of AI 🤖
 date: 2025-08-14
 categories: [AI]
 tags: [aicourse, lecturenotes]